-TACGA uses a Smart DNA sequence panel to look at genes that have been specifically shown to be associated with Autism Spectrum Disorder through peer reviewed scientific research.
-These include genes for Inflammation, Oxidative Stress, Methylation, Detoxification and Vitamin receptors.
+TACGA uses a specialist Autism sequence panel developed by Dr Heather Way to look at genes that have been specifically shown to be associated with Autism Spectrum Disorder through peer reviewed scientific research.
+These include genes for Inflammation, Socialisation, Neurotransmitters, Copper Zinc balance, cognitive function, Oxidative Stress, Methylation, Detoxification and Vitamin receptors.
 We are happy to work with your Biomed Dr, as sequence results help them see exactly what is going on for your child and direct more targeted interventions.
 Further therapies such as speech or OT are greatly enhanced as the child is better able to take in the information when the burden of inflammation and oxidative stress are lifted.

 What is the process?

 It’s so easy to do.
 A saliva sample or a 30 second painless cheek swab is all we need to get enough DNA to sequence.
-Swabs can be done in clinic in Brisbane, or do it yourself at home wherever you live in Australia.
+Swabs can be done in clinic in Brisbane, or do it yourself at home.
 DNA kits can be posted anywhere complete with comprehensive instructions and a short “how to” You-Tube video that can be used as a type of “social story” for your ASD child.

-The DNA sequencing takes place every 2 weeks.
-Results are returned to the clinic 2 weeks after that.
-You can then book consultations to explain your DNA results and implement the natural food based interventions to favourably change gene expression.
+The DNA sequencing results are returned to the clinic within 8 weeks.
+We book a series of consultations to explain your DNA results and integrate them wth the other test results.
+We help you implement the natural food based interventions to favourably change gene expression.

 Consultations can be in clinic in Brisbane, or via skype using shared screens for interstate, overseas or travel-constrained clients.